Updated on July 27th, 2020 by Bob Ciura

 While the CAPM certainly isn’t perfect, it is relatively easy to calculate and gives investors a means of comparison between two investment alternatives.

-Analysis On The 3 S&P 500 Stocks With Negative Beta
+Analysis On The S&P 500 Stock With Negative Beta

-Now, we’ll take a look at the three S&P 500 stocks that had negative beta values.
+Now, we’ll take a look at the S&P 500 stocks that had negative beta values.
+As of the time of publication, there was only one stock in the S&P 500 Index with a negative beta value.

 Beta is one of the most widely-used measures of stock market volatility.
 Beta can be a valuable tool for investors when analyzing stocks for inclusion in their portfolios.
 Stocks with negative betas are expected to move inversely to the broader market.
 Negative-beta stocks could be particularly appealing in a recession or a market downturn.